vergissberlin/t3cmd/README.md

 # Concourse example

+> This is an example project for presentation at the T3CMD in 2020.

 ## Presentantion

-- Vorstellung
+- Introduction
-- Überblick CI
+- Overview CI
-- Wann setzt ich ich Concourse CI ein
+- When do I use Concourse CI
-- Gemeinsam Concourse starten
+- Start Concourse together
-- Concourse Erweitern
+- Expand Concourse

 ## Usage